 This was a new one for me, but changing the service order of your network connections in macOS so that the VPN connection comes first (highest priority) makes split-tunneling work too!
 This way you can access resources in both the local network you are in, as well as resources in your remote VPN network.
 Best of both worlds!
 This is done by going to System Preferences -> Network in macOS and then clicking on the little cog icon

-Now you should be able to reach your internal resources, without problems!
+You should now be able to reach your internal resources, as well as «external» ones.